eugenia1984/english/b1-english-for-developers/readme.md

 12- [Learn how to express concerns](https://github.com/eugenia1984/english/blob/main/b1-english-for-developers/12-learn-how-to-express-concerns.md):  learn to inform other people that you are worried about things that might happen to your projects and tasks.
 Adjective followed by an infinitive - negative form

 13- [Learn how to express decisions based on comparisons](https://github.com/eugenia1984/english/blob/main/b1-english-for-developers/13-learn-how-to-express-decisions-based-on-comparisons.md): earn how to compare things like tools or companies using words like better, faster, and the best.
-You will also practice having friendly conversations to give opinions and make decisions
+You will also practice having friendly conversations to give opinions and make decisions.
+Comparatives

 ---